songmiO/songmiO/README.md

 ## I'm Songmi Oh ( 오송미 )

 ### Software Developer ( Front-End & iOS )

+&nbsp; 👩🏻‍💻  &nbsp; Likes the hardware of the machine. <br>
+&nbsp; 👩🏻‍💻  &nbsp; Likes the hardware of the machine.
+I knew the importance of software and wanted to develop my own software, so I started developing it. <br>
 &nbsp; 👩🏻‍💻  &nbsp; Developers who are more passionate and patient than their natural talents.

 ### 🛠 &nbsp; Langes and Tools